Wilfred Rowland Childe

-Wilfred Rowland Childe (1890–1952) was a British author and poet.
+Wilfred Rowland Childe (26 April 1890 – 10 November 1952) was a British author and poet.

+He was born in Wakefield, Yorkshire, the eldest son of Henry Slade Childe, chairman of the Yorkshire Railway Wagon Company Ltd., and Kate France Child.

 Childe was educated at Harrow School and Magdalen College, Oxford.
 He edited Oxford Poetry in 1916 and 1917.

 In 1922, Childe became an Assistant Lecturer in English literature at the University of Leeds, being promoted to Lecturer in 1931.

 He became a Roman Catholic convert in 1916.

-He is chiefly remembered for Dream English.
-A Fantastical Romance (1917) which was and still is something of a minor cult book.
+He is chiefly remembered for Dream English: A Fantastical Romance (1917) which was and still is something of a minor cult book.
 He was admired by Arthur Machen and later by the poet Robin Skelton.
 His Selected Poems was published in 1936.
 He associated with the Sitwells, but was no modernist.